TAM SAM SOM: Define Customer & Revenue Opportunities

 TAM (Total Addressable Market)

 The first and broadest of the three metrics is TAM, which stands for Total Addressable Market (sometimes Total Available Market).
-TAM represents the absolute maximum market size or potential revenue that a business can generate with their product or service.
+TAM represents the total demand for your product or service, assuming unlimited resources and full market penetration.
+It’s the broadest measure, encompassing all potential customers and revenue opportunities in your market.

 TAM does not take into account competition, geographical boundaries, marketing budgets, or any other market-narrowing constraints.